 There's a book by John Ortberg called, God Is Closer Than You Think.
 And in it, he writes about a little girl who said she knew Jesus was living in her heart because when she put her hand to her chest, she could feel Him walking around.

 Now, we adults know she was just feeling her heartbeat.
 But that little, childlike spirit felt God inside her!
 And when you think about it, she was right because a beating heart is a sign that life is in you.

 As adults, we need to move into the supernatural realm and start dreaming again.
 We need to create joy in our own lives.
 It's a right and privilege we have as children of God, but it's a decision we must choose to make.

 Lesson 3: Pick Up Your ToysSome of us can simplify our lives very easily, even without using our imaginations.

 For one thing, we can go home and clean up our rooms.
 Keep the stuff you use and keep the stuff you love.
 But give away what you're holding on to for someday because odds are when you need it, you won't remember where you put it.

 Lesson 4: Focus Your AttentionAnother way you can simplify your life is to practice doing one thing at a time.
 Multitasking may be popular, but the Bible tells us to give our mind to what we are doing (see Ecclesiastes 5:1).

 Lesson 5: Ask Your FatherFinally, you can simplify your life just by trusting that God loves you and hears your prayers.
-Philippians 4:6 says, Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God (NIV).
+Philippians 4:6 says, Do not be anxious about anything, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.

 If you want something, ask Him for it.
 If it's right, He'll give it to you.
 If it's not, just know He has something better for you in mind.